bleaktwig/yuadrem-wiki/docs/index.md

         Febrid       & B  & Intellect, Wood       & Tanethism & A gat forming a crescent moon with its horns. \\
         The Traveler & BR & Luck, Beer            & Tanethism & An indistinct figure cloaked in light brown robes. \\
         Vugar        & BG & Family, Fertility     & Tanethism & A gat prince dressed in a simple silver toga. \\
-        Vahagn       & R  & Mountains, Fire       & Tanethism & A red quies holding a colossal mace. \\
+        Vahan       & R  & Mountains, Fire       & Tanethism & A red quies holding a colossal mace. \\
         Genadi       & RI & Bravery, Love         & Tanethism & A grung warrior carrying a sword and a lute. \\
         Sakris       & RS & Fun, Wine             & Tanethism & A uman servant carrying cups and wine. \\
         Matevos      & S  & Glory, Water          & Tanethism & An ice zaloth holding a bident and a shield. \\
-        Hanutsh      & SB & Teaching, Books       & Tanethism & A tsanek dressed in scrolls and paper. \\
+        Hanush      & SB & Teaching, Books       & Tanethism & A tsanek dressed in scrolls and paper. \\
         Tamaz        & SG & Wealth, Silver        & Tanethism & A gray ird eternally flying towards the sun. \\
-        Phusinhe     & I  & The Stars, Metal      & Tanethism & A giant tortle with the visage of stars in its shell. \\
+        Fusine       & I  & The Stars, Metal      & Tanethism & A giant tortle with the visage of stars in its shell. \\
         Nadzim       & IB & Justice, the Sky      & Tanethism & A purple oth holding an abacus and a spyglass. \\
         Gathoz       & IS & Secrecy, Murder       & Tanethism & A kinless being with shifting body and face. \\
         Bagrat       & G  & Farming, Earth        & Tanethism & A gat farmer with tools made of gold. \\